epw/consensus/consensus.md

 You also have this move:

 When you and another character **exchange a moment of humanity**, roll +Without.
-On a 10+ you may each immediately give a freedom to each other.
+On a 10+ you may each immediately give a Freedom to each other, instead of an Inspiration.
 On a 7-9, each hold 1.
 They may spend their hold 1 for 1 to attempt to Sway Your Cabal (as per your move Gossamer Threads).
 You may spend your hold 1 for 1 to attempt to Sway them as if they were part of your cabal.
 On a 6-, they hold 2, you hold 0.

 ### Stats